jpreagan/jpreagan.com/README.md

 In `.env.local`, you'll need to set `GITHUB_TOKEN`.
 Create a GitHub [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).

-At a minimum, you'll need to the following scopes: `public_repo, read:user`.
+At a minimum, you'll need the following scopes: `public_repo` and `read:user`.

 ### 🎵 Spotify

-For the Spotify data, you'll need a free [Spotify](https://www.spotify.com/us/signup) account.
+For the Spotify data, you'll need to [signup for a free Spotify](https://www.spotify.com/us/signup) account.

 You'll also need to set the following environment variables in `.env.local`: